finnnilsen90/identity/README.md

 'https://raw.githubusercontent.com/guipsamora/pandas_exercises/master/06_Stats/US_Baby_Names/US_Baby_Names_right.csv

 ##### Inputs
-The something_nothing() takes in a two inputs outlined below.
+The something_nothing() class takes in two inputs outlined below.
 - **data** The data input is the below data object.
 This object is intended to structure the data that will ultimately populate the object. data = {
             'First_Name': [],